Lin-Sinorodin/Military_Vehicles_Tracking/README.md

   <summary><b> How to Train on a Custom Dataset? </b></summary>

 * For this project, I used Google Colab for the training.
-* The training pipeline is wrraped in Colab Forms, which allows to use code in gui-like environment, with minimal code:
+* The training pipeline is wrraped in Colab Forms, which allows using the code in gui-like environment, with minimal code:

 <div align="center">